RaiderHacks/RaiderHacks-Website-2.0/PASSWD_AUTH_README.md

 In Libsodium, this function is crypto_generichash except this time it will accept H_1

 as the key.
-Any hash function that accepts a symmmetric key and a message to print an ID
+Remember, H_1 must NEVER be stored in the Any hash function that accepts a

+symmmetric key and a message to print an ID  number unique to the key-message combination

-number unique to the key-message combination is an HMAC.
+is an HMAC.

 So the HMAC goes like this: